mereena-saju/Mobile-Flascards-A-ReactNative-App/README.md

 # Mobile Flashcards App

-This application has been created with React Native.It was the third and final project of the Udacity React Nanodegree Program.
+This application has been created with React Native.
+It was the third and final project of the Udacity React Nanodegree Program.

 In this app that user can save decks of cards and quiz themselves.
-The user is also notified in the form of local notifications to create cards everyday to keep learning everyday!
+The user is also notified in the form of local notifications to create cards everyday so as to keep learning!

 ## Pre-Requisites